rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ---

-## 📝 Post 2: Making it Interactive with a PIR Sensor
+## Integrating PIR Motion Sensor for Interaction

-A static timer is boring.
-To elevate the project, I brought in an HC-SR501 Passive Infrared (PIR) motion sensor.
-The goal: The cushion should inflate dynamically when it detects human presence and flatten out when the room is empty.
+In order to make the system interactive, we integrated an HC-SR501 Passive Infrared (PIR) motion sensor.
+The Arduino only reacts when the motion sensor detects a movement in the room and deflates when there is no detected movement.

-### The Closed-Loop Code: Edge-Triggered Automation**

-Rather than spamming the MOSFETs with constant `digitalWrite()` commands, I implemented an edge-triggered state machine.
-The Arduino only acts at the exact moment a motion transition occurs.
+---

+### Code to Integrate Motion Sensor

+We designed the system such that the Arduino only reacts when the motion sensor detects a movement in the room and deflates when there is no detected movement.

 ```cpp
 // Hardware Pin Definitions